openvnf/kube-vxlan-controller/README.md

   - network: "vxeth0", IP: "192.168.10.1/29"
   - network: "vxeth1", IP: "192.168.11.1/29"

-To check that example works as expected we can let ping pods each other's the corresponding IP addresses:
+To check that example works as expected we can ping one pod's VXLAN network interface from another pod and vice versa:

 ```
 $ POD_A=$(kubectl get po -l run=a -o jsonpath={.items[*].metadata.name})